-We are an artistic response to a scientific fact evoked by human actions: plastic has become an agent in the process of evolution.
+ASPHYXIA is an artistic response to a scientific fact evoked by human actions: plastic has become an agent in the process of evolution.
 Produced over only one century of human history, man-made synthetic compounds are no longer separate from natural history.
-Visible and invisible alike, plastic joins the large group of elusive signifiers of the age of the Anthropocene.
+Visible and invisible alike, plastic joins the large group of elusive signifiers of the age of anthropocene.

 While plastic often serves as one of the most perceptible signs for late capitalism’s impact on the natural environment, the micro-history of plastic is a tale not yet apparent to the human eye.
 Scientists, however, have observed microorganisms absorbing polyethylene particles for many years.
 Marine plankton, for example, is known to consume microplastic particles present in our oceans on a large scale.
 Instead of being harmed or killed by the foreign intake, plankton seems to adjust its own molecular compounds, that is: its physical configuration, in response to the consumption of plastic.
 In other words, plankton has begun to absorb plastic.

 The outcome of this conjunction is yet unknown and unpredictable.
 Yet, scientists have given us various reasons to believe that nature’s adjustment to “eating” plastic happens faster than expected.
 What if a century of plastic production and littering has already caused environmental changes?
 What if evolutionary steps based on the bond between organisms and synthetic plastic have already begun taking place?
 At the threshold to the second decade of the 21st century, a future with polyethylene-mutated species has become imaginable.